Why should children learn to code?

 Mitchel Resnick thinks every child must learn to code.
 He believes coding must not be restricted to a chosen few who understand intricate mathematical logic.
 He believes coding is the new global language and all children must and can be fluent in interacting with new technologies.
 Infants are comfortable using an iPad or any touch surface.
-No reason then that they cannot move on to writing for these technologies.
+Children have open minds and take to coding quite easily once introduced.

 President Obama while giving a note on a nation-wide initiative to introduce coding in American schools said,